vikashoo7/Question/AWS.md

 ---
     * What is route 53 does?
        Route53 is a AWS DNS service.
+    How route53 route the traffic?

 EC2, Autoscalling, EBS, CDN
 ---
     * How to create AWS ec2 instances using command line?
+    How to copy a snapshot from one account to another in AWS?
+      What are types of EBS in AWS?
+      How to transfer 50tb Data in Aws?
+      What is the rate of iops in G2?
+      What is the life cycle of the instances in autoscaling?
+            What are the autoscaling  type?
+      What is target group?
+      How to configure autoscalling?
+      What spot instances?
+What is its advantages or disadvantages?
+      When we are increasing the server resources,  do this required down time.?
+      What is spot instances and reserved instances?
+      How to access EC2 in a different VPC?

     * What is the EC2?
     * What are the autoscaling type?
     * How to not destroy a specific ec2 instance in automating?